hiweller/hannahiweller/content/post/2022-01-27-recolorize-patternize-workflow/index.en.markdown

 ## Example files

-All the data and code used in this tutorial can be found here: https://github.com/hiweller/recolorize_examples/02_wasps
+All the data and code used in this tutorial can be found here in the 'wasps' subfolder: https://github.com/hiweller/recolorize_examples

 ## Step 1: Image alignment in `patternize`